Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	14. Apologia:  I was thinking about this tech this morning, and my first thought was one of revulsion: "it leads to a homogenous society!"
 I detest homogeneity.
 Then I realized, no, that's not inevitable.
 Imagine a pair of people who loved each other very much, who were each duplicated five times each so their lives could fill out all the rooms of a mansion built to their love.
 Now to be clear, I would not want to be *part* of that story; it is not a description of a future I would desire *for myself*.
 Yet I might enjoy reading or watching a movie about it, and I wouldn't think a couple evil or incomprehensible if they wanted to do it for real.
 It doesn't necessarily lead to a homogenous society, especially if the lovebirds use birth control in all the rooms of a mansion built to their love.
 I think homogeneity is best understood as a *risk* of Imperial technology, not an *inevitability* of it.
 	15. Downside analysis:  Branching people could be used for evil manipulative experiments.
 Each branched person has a shared history, but an observer would then get to see how that one foundation produces many possible futures.
 Beyonders (supposedly) already see every possible future, but only in societies that implement Branching Facilities do they get to see an individual's different possible futures interacting with each other directly.
 While the possibility of benevolent interaction exists (a fortunate branch of one person could help support an unfortunate branch of that person), I rate this a downside as I think social scientists would produce a lot of demeaning analyses of different decisions based upon observing how they affect different branches of the same person.
 	16. Bureaucratic waste analysis:  The literal bureaucratic cost of this technology is modest to missing, which makes its bureaucratic waste more rather than less horrifying.
 The facilities required to run Separatist Branching Facilities are a central investment that has to be repeated once per major settlement, being (as I imagine it) about as bureaucratically expensive as establishing a clinic.
 There are no facilities at all required to run Unionist Branching Facilities... but a rape-tolerating society then wastes bureaucrats in the horrific sense, as the resulting common psychological disorder results in far worse than misfiled paperwork.
 It also suggests an increased rate of homicide against people inclined to orderly inclinations, and a failure of society to inculcate orderly inclinations among the youth.
 Although the Separatist path HAS theoretical paradisic applications, this technology generally strikes me as starting bad and getting worse.
-	17. Utopic rating:  1/5, +1 in territories challenged by blood cults, +1 in territories with extreme technological development (as the Separatist interpretation strengthens with the development of other technologies), +1 with Enlightened Policing
+	17. Liberation rating:  1/5, +1 in territories challenged by blood cults, +1 in territories with extreme technological development (as the Separatist interpretation strengthens with the development of other technologies), +1 with Enlightened Policing (Yes, better policing is liberating under both interpretations here)
-	18. Public protection rating:  1/5, +2 in territories challenged by blood cults
+	18. Protection rating:  1/5, +2 in territories challenged by blood cults
 	19. Technological smoothness:  4/5
 	20. Technological extremophilia:  Territory average +1 (max 5/5).
 	21. Stress/Boredom rating: 3 (Eustress)
+	22. Me-points: -1/3
-	22. Kind of person most protected:  People who REALLY want to exist.
+	23. Kind of person most protected:  People who REALLY want to exist.
-	23. Special categories:  Homogenizing, Nightmare, Asexual
+	24. Special categories:  Homogenizing, Nightmare, Asexual (Same for both interpretations)
-	24. Conversion potential:  Unknown
+	25. Conversion potential:  Unknown
 7. Panarchic Retreat
 	1. Mechanism proposal:  The Commonwealth (as I imagine it) has some rule governing when people can be rated as stable immortals deserving of unlimited free movement privileges and territory-independent access to rejuvenation technologies.
 The panarchic retreats are a scheme set up by the Panarchy to help a whole bunch of people get access to those privileges even though they would ordinarily be "beneath the notice" of the Commonwealth.
 	2. Mechanism proposal:  The literally described process of building vacation areas and then having Panarchs praise the people who run them is exactly what's going on here.
 It builds up the records of people who would otherwise be too totally unnoticable by the Commonwealth to be dubbed stable immortals.
 Panarchists don't unperson service workers.